SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/fav.md

 # Add requests to the favourites list

-In SuperOffice Service there is a favourites list, to which you can add requests you want to remind yourself to follow up.
+In SuperOffice Service there is a favourites list, you can add requests you want to remind yourself to follow up.

 > [!TIP]
 > You can also add contacts, companies, selections and mailings to your [favourites][1].
 These favourites can be accessed by clicking the relevant icon in the Navigator and clicking ![icon][img3].